 Base level weekly recycling collection will continue after the transition at no charge.

-Charges may be applied by Waste Management if you are receiving or wish to receive additional services, such as:
+Charges may be applied by the new service provider if you are receiving or wish to receive additional services, such as:

 - Weekly pull-out service of recycling carts (if distance is more than 30 m)

 - Collection service more frequently than once a week

 You will no longer be charged by us for recycling service on your City utility bill or property taxes.